OpenMendel/MendelImpute.jl/docs/src/man/painting.md

-Here are dictionaries converting population code to super population codes.
+Here is another dictionary mapping population code to super population codes.
+Thus we can map samples to super populations.

 ```julia